Kiffhost/exalted-scripture-understanding/Exalted-Specific Rules/Sidereal/Constellations.md

 [[Dodge]].
 ## The Lovers

 The Lovers rule imbalanced and uneven relationships.
-It’s the sign of debt, slavery, poverty, and sexual [[intimacy]].
+It’s the sign of debt, slavery, poverty, and sexual [[Intimacy]].
 In its positive aspect, such relationships prove beneficial, or at least a mixed bag, like the best relationships one can hope for between parent and child, teacher and student, employer and employee, or landlord and tenant.
 In its negative aspect, the relationship’s power imbalance leads to exploitation, manipulation, or, physical, emotional, or financial abuse.
 ### Themes
-Abuse, desire, duress, lack of options, power imbalances, physical [[intimacy]], servitude, unfair contracts, unhealthy relationships, unspoken obligations, vermin, victims of the Fair Folk.
+Abuse, desire, duress, lack of options, power imbalances, physical [[Intimacy]], servitude, unfair contracts, unhealthy relationships, unspoken obligations, vermin, victims of the Fair Folk.
 ### Resplendent Destinies
 Bankrupt businessman, beggars, conscripts, laborers paid unlivable wages, libertines, mistreated children, prisoners, sex workers, slaves, students, tenant farmers, unhappy spouses.
 ### Trappings